Community history, multicultural

 Where can you participate in a Japanese tea ceremony?
 See dirty industrial sites transformed into parks and playgrounds?
 Find three Buddhist temples and an Orthodox church within walking distance of one another?
 Enjoy a feast prepared by Cambodian, Tanzanian or Polish ladies?
 Find hidden paths to ancient rock carvings?

-Travel at Home tours are collaborations between communities and Diana Giese, who has for decades worked with groups all over Australia, through projects which have produced oral histories, books, videos, radio programs and exhibitions.
+Travel at Home tours, 2001-2016, were collaborations between communities and Diana Giese, who has for decades worked with groups all over Australia, through projects which have produced Web material, oral histories, books, videos, reports, radio and TV programs, exhibitions and media coverage.
 ‘In every community there are a few key people, movers and shakers, motivators and organisers, who get things going and keep them happening,’ she says.
-‘We work with them to get together an enjoyable and informative day out.’
+‘We worked with them to get together an enjoyable and informative day out.’

-Each tour, held on a weekend day, gives participants the opportunity to meet new people and discover different places and experiences.
-People come from all over Sydney– and beyond.
-Many become regular participants.
-There are husbands and wives and groups of friends.
-Their backgrounds reflect the diverse cultures of our city: Chinese, Greek, Indian, Estonian and Scottish.
+Each tour, held on a weekend day, gave participants the opportunity to meet new people and discover different places and experiences.
+People came from all over Sydney–and beyond.
+Many became regular participants.
+There were husbands and wives and groups of friends.
+Their backgrounds reflected the diverse cultures of our city: Chinese, Greek, Indian, Estonian and Scottish, for instance.

-Here are some of the Travel at Home participants’ comments:
+Here are some of Travel at Home participants’ comments:

 ‘A must-see eye-opener to unknown Sydney’